-he School Board that I am not now under a contract of or any period covered by the contract and I hereby accept TEACHER DATE
+, 1 the School Board that I am not now under a contract of for any period covered by the contract and I hereby accept

-DATE
+TEACHER DATE

-ON BEHALF OF BOARD
+ON BEHALF OF BOARD DATE

-Co-Curricular Contract \\\School Year
+Co-Curricular Contract School Year

-hool District of Lodi, and [name of employee r the position of [name of position insert school year] school year.
-Monetary reimbursement will be received for these duties at experience.
+It is hereby agreed by the Board of Education, Sch nool District of Lodi, and [name of employee the position of [name of position nsert school year school year.
+Monetary reimbursement will be received for these duties ar experience.
 As this is a co-curricular assignment, contract.
-This contract is valid only if the number beginning of the season is more than the minimum nd will be calculated according to the years of no district fringe benefits will be covered in the of students during the first week of practice at the be valid.
-The length of this season is determined by the Board approved Co-curricular Charter.
+This contract is valid only if the number beginning of the season is more than the minimum nd will be calculated according to the years of no district fringe benefits will be covered in the of students during the first week of practice at the The length of this season is determined by the Board approved Co-curricular Charter.
 I have had previous years of experience in this coaching.
-The total amount owed for all duties pe the time period for the activity for any reason, inc ide by and comply with the same.
+The total amount owed for all duties pe This contract is subject to the rules, regulations are be hereinafter enacted, and the parties agree to aboundersigned will perform such duties as may be reshall terminate at the discretion of the Board bases the time period for the activity for any reason, inconcelation of the activity due to a pandemic, Emport the stipend, based on the length of time Employente time period scheduled for the activity.
+In the for any reason, Employee shall not be entitled to a shall have sole discretion to set some amount of cointo account. ide by and comply with the same.
 The easonably assigned by the District.
-This contract of on need.
-In the event that there is a shortening of cluding but not limited to closure of the school or ployee shall only be entitled to a prorated amount yee was actually employed in the position during event that the activity does not take place at all, any amount of this stipend.
-However, the Board BOARD OF EDUCATION Employee Signature Address Date:/ Recorded in//20 BOE Minutes ctivity, please be sure to contact your Director to submit the proper forms for
+This contract d on need.
+In the event that there is a shortening of luding but not limited to closure of the school or ployee shall only be entitled to a prorated amount we was actually employed in the position during event that the activity does not take place at all, any amount of this stipend.
+However, the Board compensation, if it so chooses, taking all factors Employee Signature BOARD OF EDUCATION Address Date:/ Recorded in//20 BOE Minutes tivity, please be sure to contact your Director to submit the proper forms for